zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/troubleshoot-and-get-support.md

 * This issue is fixed in Tectonic 1.6.7.
 So if are using a version equal or higher, this does not apply to you.
 * [Tectonic](https://coreos.com/tectonic/) is deploying the Kubernetes controller manager in the docker `none` network.
 As a result, when the controller manager invokes a call on `http://localhost:9001` to portworx to create a new volume, this results in the connection refused error since controller manager is not in the host network.
 This issue is observed when using dynamically provisioned Portworx volumes using a StorageClass.
 If you are using pre-provisioned volumes, you can ignore this issue.
 * To workaround this, you need to set `hostNetwork: true` in the spec file `modules/bootkube/resources/manifests/kube-controller-manager.yaml` and then run the tectonic installer to deploy kubernetes.
-* Here is a sample [kube-controller-manager.yaml](https://gist.github.com/harsh-px/106a23b702da5c86ac07d2d08fd44e8d) after the workaround.

-### Support Welcome

-Thank you for being a valued Portworx customer.
-At Portworx we are committed to your success and to offering you the best possible customer experience.

-At Portworx, customer responsiveness is our highest priority.
-We offer a number of ways for you to connect directly with our Engineers, Architects and Support Team.

-## Slack
-We offer private slack channels, per company/site.
-Slack channels offer the most immediate way to interact with the Portworx Team.
-All interaction on the private slack channels are strictly between Portworx and the customer company/site.

-To obtain a private slack channel, please send the name of your company/site and the email addresses of your team to "support@portworx.com".
-You will be notified by email on how to activate.

-## Portworx Support Portal (PSP)
-We have a Portworx Support Portal (PSP) that is maintained through Atlassian/Jira.
-Using the PSP offers a way to open support cases to report product defects or product feature requests.

-For customers that do not enable Slack access through their corporate firewall, please use PSP as the primary support mechanism.

-To obtain access to the PSP, please send the name of your company/site and the email addresses of your team to "support@portworx.com".
-You will be notified by email on how to activate.

-## Support Email Alias
-We can also maintain support through a general purpose support email alias : "support@portworx.com".
-Access to the support email alias is open, unfiltered and unmoderated.

-## Phone Support
-We also offer Phone Support by calling our Support Hotline at +1 (650) 397-8535 Phone Support is available on a 24x7 basis

-Please do not hesitate to engage with us for any problems, issues, questions or requests you may have.
-Again, your customer experience is our highest priority.

-Thank you for choosing Portworx.